mrchu39/fritz-classification/README.md

 ## Plans

 - [ ] Include additional classification techniques using photometry.
-- [ ] Assess the feasibility of including RCF checking using the photometry curves.
+- [ ] Include RCF checking through the API and with photometry curves.

 ## Changelog